BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Background

 \subsection{Intrinsic Motivation and Reward Shaping}

-\textit{Intrinsic motivation} (IM) is a method for guiding RL algorithms~\citep{barto2013intrinsic} by adding pseudo-rewards to the original reward at each step, generating composite reward signal: $r'_t= r_t + F(h_t)$, where $F$ denotes the IM function which can depend on the entire history $h_t$ (and thus also the algorithm's internal state or beliefs). \textit{Reward shaping functions} are restricted to the form $F(s_t,a_t,s_{t+1})$, resulting in shaped reward function $R'(s_t,a_t,s_{t+1})$ (whereas IM does not generally lead to a valid MDP reward function of this form).
-The optimal policy for the shaped MDP, i.e. maximizing the composite return, is generally not optimal for the original MDP. \textit{Potential-based shaping functions} (PBSFs) take the form $F(s_t,a_t,s_{t+1})=\gamma\phi(s_{t+1})-\phi(s_t)$ and preserve optimal policies in all MDPs~\citep{ng1999policy}.
+\textit{Intrinsic motivation} (IM) and \textit{Reward Shaping} are methods for guiding RL algorithms by adding pseudo-rewards to the original reward at each step.
+IM functions $F(h_t)$ can depend on the entire history $h_t=s_0a_0r_1s_1...a_{t-1}r_ts_t$ (the sequence of all transitions observed so far), thus IM can depend on RL algorithms' internal states, and in general the composite reward function $R(s_t,a_t,s_{t+1})+F(h_{t+1})$ is not a valid MDP reward function.
+Reward shaping functions are restricted to the form $F(s,a,s')$, resulting in \textit{shaped} MDPs with reward function $R'(s,a,s')=R(s,a,s')+F(s,a,s')$.
+Optimal policies for a shaped MDP, i.e., maximizing composite return, are generally not optimal for the original MDP. \textit{Potential-based shaping functions} (PBSFs) take the form $F(s,a,s')=\gamma\phi(s')-\phi(s)$ and preserve optimal policies in all MDPs~\citep{ng1999policy}.